Are you looking for the best things to do in Cagliari for an upcoming Sardinia trip? Keep reading if so!

 The best way to get to Cagliari is to fly there.
 There are extremely affordable tickets from various places in mainland Europe.

 I flew in from Frankfurt Hahn which was a direct flight but Ryanair and other airlines have options to Cagliari, as well.

 Once you arrive in Cagliari, I suggest either booking a hotel transfer with your respective hotel or taking public transportation to the city.

-I opted to take the train from the airport to the city center and it was extremely fast and a seamless process.
+I opted to take the train from the airport to the city center and it was an extremely fast and seamless process.
 My hotel was located very close to the train station, so that made the process easy and reassuring.